Top Tips for Planning A Successful Corporate Retreat

 And speaking of delight, why not include some regional specialties to make dining part of the overall experience?
 Freshly caught seafood at a coastal location or farm-to-table fare at a countryside inn can elevate the entire event.

-Also, have a table with fresh hot coffee and water in thw meeting room so your attendees can help themsleves.
+Also, have a beverage station with fresh hot coffee, tea, and soft drinks in the meeting room so your attendees can help themsleves.

 And speaking of delight, why not include some regional specialties to make dining part of the overall experience?
 Freshly caught seafood at a coastal location or farm-to-table fare at a countryside inn can elevate the entire event.

-Also, have a table with fresh hot coffee and water in thw meeting room so your attendees can help themsleves.
+Also, have a beverage station with fresh hot coffee, tea, and soft drinks in the meeting room so your attendees can help themsleves.

 Communication Before Arrival